S3-working-group/s3-practical-guide/content/src/defining-agreements/clarify-domains.md

 #### Primary Driver

-Explain how the delegatee will contribute to the overall purpose of the organization, by clarifying the specific organizational need they (will) take care of.
+Explain how the delegatee(s) will contribute to the overall purpose of the organization, by clarifying the specific organizational need they (will) take care of.

-Describe the main organizational driver the delegatee (will) respond to, for example using the pattern [Describe Organizational Drivers](section:describe- organizational-drivers).
+Describe the main organizational driver the delegatee(s) (will) respond to, for example using the pattern [Describe Organizational Drivers](section:describe- organizational-drivers).

 Aim for one or two sentences, so that the information is easy to remember and process.